Advertisement

 Unintended weight loss

-Unexplained weight loss—10 pounds or more—can be the first sign of cancer, especially with esophageal, lung, or stomach cancers, according to the ACS.
+Unexplained weight loss—10 pounds or more—can be the first sign of cancer, especially with cancers of the esophagus (the muscular tube that carries food from the mouth to the stomach), lung, or stomach, according to the American Cancer Society.
 The Cancer Treatment Centers of America estimates weight loss affects about 80 percent of people with esophageal and stomach cancers and nearly 60 percent of patients diagnosed with lung cancer.

-Cancer can deprive your normal cells of the nutrients they need, regardless of what you're eating, which may in part explain why the disease can cause a drop in weight.
-A poor appetite can also decrease your desire to eat; this is particularly common during cancer treatment.
+Cancer can deprive healthy cells of the nutrients they need, regardless of what you're eating, which may in part explain why cancer can cause a decrease in weight.
+Decreased appetite can also result in reduced intake of food; this is particularly common during cancer treatment.
 Still, unexplained weight loss could be a sign of conditions other than cancer.
-If you're not actively trying to slim down but still dropping more than a few pounds, make an appointment with your HCP.
+If you're not actively trying to lose weight but have lost more than a few pounds, make an appointment with your HCP.

 woman having stomach pain